 - Increased capacity to manage complexity as a means to deliver greater value to clients and stakeholders

-- The support of a local learning community of peers and colleagues who share your commitment to creating profoundly innovative work in service to a healthier community and world.
+- The support of a growing learning community of peers and colleagues who share your commitment to creating profoundly innovative work in service to a healthier community and world.

 For more information about the content covered in the series, you may download the course syllabus.